 Treatment After Detox

-The medications used to treat heroin addiction work by attaching to the same opioid receptors in the brain that heroin does.
+Medications such as buprenorphine and naloxone are useful during medication-assisted treatment.
+These medications work by attaching to the same opioid receptors in the brain that heroin does.
 The important difference is that they are less likely to create the same harmful behaviors typical of most substance use disorders.

 There are three types of medications:

-- Agonists: Agonists activate the same receptors in the brain.
-Methadone is a slow-acting agonist and is only available through approved outpatient programs.
+- Opioid Agonists: Agonists activate the same opioid receptors in the brain.
+Methadone is a slow-acting agonist and is only available through approved outpatient treatment programs.
 Lofexidine is also in this drug class.

 - Partial agonists: They also activate the receptors but only produce a limited response.
 Buprenorphine is a partial agonist that relieves drug cravings without causing high or dangerous side effects.